eric-yim/bounding_box_labeling/README.md

 Repeat steps 1 and 2.
 Attempt to label some people in all regions of the screen.
 If it is hard to accurately access an area, it's OK to skip.
 ### Step 3: Move on to Next Image
-After you have repeated Step 1 and 2 for many boxes, move on to the next image by pressing Enter or Keyboard, while the Plot is your active window.
+After you have repeated Step 1 and 2 for many boxes, move on to the next image by pressing Enter or other Keyboard Key, while the main window is active.